adidas/api-guidelines/rest-api-guidelines/guides/complete-api-development.md

       > e.g.: User has many Orders via order relation, all of the required affordances should be mapped to relations.

-   5. Formalize the design in the [Open API Specification](http://swagger.io/specification/) \(OAS, formerly known as "Swagger"\) format
+   5. Formalize the design in the [Open API Specification](http://swagger.io/specification/) \(OAS, formerly known as "Swagger"\) version 2.x or 3.0.x format.

+      > Use **[SwaggerHub](https://design.api.3stripes.io/)** for the whole design process to the publication of the API specification.

    6. Follow the [adidas API guidelines](https://adidas.gitbook.io/api-guidelines/introduction/readme)
-   7. Put the OAS file into [Apiary adidas group](https://apiary.io)
+   7. Publish the OAS file in SwaggerHub [under a specific project](https://design.api.3stripes.io/help/organizations/index) in the adidas organization.
+   8. Verify the OAS file you have written passes the Spectral test.
-   8. Make sure the OAS file passes all adidas API Apiary style guide checks
+   9. Make sure the OAS file passes all adidas SwaggerHub style guide checks.
+A red banned will be showed at the bottom of the editor if something is wrong with the OAS content.
-   9. Verify the design using Apiary Documentation and Apiary Mock Service
    10. Review the API Design
    11. Put the OAS file in a version control system \(VCS\) repository
-   12. Set up a CD pipeline to push OAS file from VCS to Apiary, whenever the file is changed
+   12. Set up a CD pipeline to push OAS file from VCS to SwaggerHub, whenever the file is changed

 2. **Develop the API**
    1. Check out the VCS repository with the OAS file
    2. Set up the [Dredd API testing tool](https://github.com/apiaryio/dredd) locally
    3. Configure the Dredd for your project
       ```text
        $ dredd init
       ```
    4. Run the Dredd test locally

       > Against locally running API implementation, Every test should fail.